The Right to Breastfeed

 Mothers of babies born at risk for low blood sugar are often forced to give or allow the baby to be given formula (by bottle of course).
 But it is known that breast milk, especially the very early milk called colostrum, is better for preventing and treating low blood sugar than formula.
 Most often, if the mother gets good help with breastfeeding, the baby is protected by breastfeeding (at the breast, because skin to skin contact also helps prevent low blood sugar).

 Mothers whose baby has jaundice in the first few days are often forced to supplement their babies with formula, or even take the baby off the breast altogether because the health professionals “helping her”, think that breast milk causes jaundice.
 It doesn’t.
 What causes higher than average levels of bilirubin in the majority of babies of that age is that the baby is not getting enough breast milk.
 And the answer is not usually formula, but rather helping the mother breastfeed better and get more milk to her baby.
-Watch this baby drinking well at the breast even though he is somewhat jaundiced.
-Even though he is 10% below birth weight, this irrelevant because he is drinking so well.
+Watch video 5 (below), of a baby drinking very well at the breast at the breast even though he is somewhat jaundiced.
+Even though he is 10% below birth weight, this is irrelevant because he is drinking so well.
 In the first few days, it can be so easy to turn inadequate breastfeeding around and make it work well and even prevent problems in the first place.
 Unfortunately, too many mothers and babies are not getting that help.
 And the worst of it all is that because the baby’s jaundice decreases rapidly once the baby is being formula fed, this proves to the health providers that they were right, that the breastmilk caused the jaundice, when in fact, the reason the jaundice decreases is that the baby now gets more milk.
 Could this decrease have been accomplished by helping the mother breastfeed more effectively?
 Yes, but it happens only rarely that mothers get this help and the default treatment is formula feeding by bottle.
 It is just so much easier and takes so much less time to tell the mother to feed the baby formula.